 24/7 Helpline: 800.272.3900

-The Alzheimer‘s Association is here all day, every day for people facing Alzheimer‘s disease through our 24/7 Helpline (800.272.3900) and online.
-Through our free Helpline services, specialists and master’s-level clinicians offer confidential support and information to people living with Alzheimer’s or other dementia, caregivers, families and the public.
+The Alzheimer’s Association 24/7 Helpline (800.272.3900) is available around the clock, 365 days a year.
+Through this free service, specialists and master’s-level clinicians offer confidential support and information to people living with the disease, caregivers, families and the public.

 Contact the Helpline day or night to: